johnsmith17th/RestCook/README.md

 ##### Use Models

-All defined mongoose models are added to application context so that they can be accessed is request context.
+All defined mongoose models are added to application context so that they can be accessed in request context.

 	handler: function(req, res, next) {
 		var model = req.app.get('models').MyModel;